3big/CSE170-project/README.md

 Framework
 ====

 The whole program is built on Bootstrap framwork.
-Since it is all done with pure front end, the user experience and data integrity can be improve by utilizing database.
+Since it is all done with pure front end, the user experience and data integrity can be improve by utilizing database in the future.